fsvreddit/automodmail/redditWiki.md

 Like with AutoModerator, "highest priority" means the rule with the highest numeric value, so Priority 10 would run before Priority 1, and rules without priority would run before Priority -1.

-## Moderator Exemptions
+## Moderator and Admin Exemptions

-Rules will not match if a moderator writes in to their own sub's modmail unless this is specified against the rule.
+Rules will not match if a moderator of a sub or an admin writes in to modmail unless this is specified against the rule.

 `moderators_exempt: false`

 If you specify `moderators_exempt: true`, this will behave as if `moderators_exempt` isn't specified at all.

+`admins_exempt: false` has the same effect for admins.

 ## Actions to take